chgibb/reimagined-pancake/src/twitterScraper/readme.md

 # twitterScraper
 Used to perform requests to Twitters GET/search API endpoint.
+Note: twitterScraper should not be used directly unless you really know what you're doing.
+In most cases [scrapeScheduler](https://github.com/chgibb/reimagined-pancake/blob/master/src/scrapeScheduler/readme.md) should be used.
 Note: Always requests results from Twitter in mixed mode.
 See <https://dev.twitter.com/rest/reference/get/search/tweets>
 for more information.
 Also always makes request for English language(en) tweets.
 See the same link for more information.